ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

 </figure>

-To be able to compare, let's restrict the amount of transaction.
+To be able to compare, let's restrict the amount of transaction to $850.

 ```python